JohnBra/rpc-websocketserver/README.md

 - [JSON RPC 2](https://www.jsonrpc.org/specification) conform message handler (incl. errors, responses and the like)
 - Simple message handler (super simplistic message handler)
 - Easily readable and maintainable registration of namespace methods with decorators
-- Convenience methods to interact with clients (e.g. broadcast messages to all clients). *You are also able to reimplement all ws listeners and convenience methods if you wish*
+- Convenience methods to interact with clients (e.g. broadcast messages to all clients). *You are also able to override all ws listeners and convenience methods if you wish*
 - Defined interfaces to implement your own custom message handlers

 ### This lib does **NOT** offer the following: